-- 7. For purposes of the SSAs, the following terms have the meanings attributed below: - Engagement partner2 The partner or other person in the firm who is responsible for (a) the audit engagement and its performance, and for the auditor's report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body. - Engagement quality control review A process designed to provide an objective (b) evaluation, on or before the date of the auditor's report, of the significant judgments the engagement team made and the conclusions it reached in formulating the auditor's report.
-The engagement quality control review process is for audits of financial statements of listed entities and those other audit engagements, if any, for which the firm has determined an engagement quality control review is required. - Engagement quality control reviewer A partner, other person in the firm, suitably (c) qualified external person, or a team made up of such individuals, none of whom is part of the engagement team, with sufficient and appropriate experience and authority to objectively evaluate the significant judgments the engagement team made and the conclusions it reached in formulating the auditor's report. - (d) Engagement team - All partners and staff performing the engagement, and any individuals engaged by the firm or a network firm who perform audit procedures on the engagement.
-This excludes an auditor's external expert engaged by the firm or a network firm.3
+- 7. For purposes of the SSAs, the following terms have the meanings attributed below: - (a) Engagement partner2 The partner or other person in the firm who is responsible for the audit engagement and its performance, and for the auditor's report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body. - (b) Engagement quality control review A process designed to provide an objective evaluation, on or before the date of the auditor's report, of the significant judgments the engagement team made and the conclusions it reached in formulating the auditor's report.
+The engagement quality control review process is only for audits of financial statements of listed entities and those other audit engagements, if any, for which the firm has determined an engagement quality control review is required. - (c) Engagement quality control reviewer A partner, other person in the firm, suitably qualified external person, or a team made up of such individuals, none of whom is part of the engagement team, with sufficient and appropriate experience and authority to objectively evaluate the significant judgments the engagement team made and the conclusions it reached in formulating the auditor's report. - (d) Engagement team All partners and staff performing the engagement, and any individuals engaged by the firm or a network firm who perform audit procedures on the engagement.
+This excludes an auditor's external expert engaged by the firm or a network firm3.
+The term "engagement team" also excludes individuals within the client's internal audit function who provide direct assistance on an audit engagement when the external auditor complies with the requirements of SSA 610 (Revised 2013)4.